 Talk to your professor and/or TA about issues you may be having in class, they should always be your first point of contact.
 Remember, tutoring isn't a quick fix!
 Assess your study habits or find a study partner.
 For more help schedule an appointment with our study skills counselors in CETL to help address any underlying academic concerns you have.

-The Writing, Speaking and Argument Center offers a wide variety of writing and speaking support services for students of all levels and in all disciplines.
+UPDATE for WSAP: Writing, Speaking and Argument Center is offering virtual support!
+They offer a wide variety of writing and speaking support services for students of all levels and in all disciplines.
 Writing consultants are professional, graduate, and undergraduate writing and speaking tutors from the humanities, social sciences, and natural and applied sciences.
 They invite students to use their services during any stage of the composing process, from brainstorming ideas to polishing a final draft or presentation.
-The Writing, Speaking and Argument Center is located on the ground floor of Rush Rhees Library, RR G-121.
-For more information about face-to-face and online tutoring services they offer, please visit their website or call 585-273-3584.
+Please visit: https://writing.rochester.edu/tutoring/virtual-tutoring.html for more information.

 The Office of Minority Student Affairs (OMSA) coordinates study services for minority students and for students in the Higher Education Opportunity Program (HEOP).
 Academic assistance is offered in the natural sciences, mathematics, and engineering, as well as the social sciences and humanities.
 Students seeking help should contact OMSA at 585-275-0651 or firstname.lastname@example.org.

 The National Society of Black Engineers (NSBE) goal is for every ot excel and succeed academically and provide opportunities to network with other students from different fields.
-They offer weekly Study Jams on Tuesdays 7-9 pm at Douglass Leadership House where students can interact, study and receive assistance on different subjects.
-For more information and the weekly location, please email Dyreek Brathwaite.
+For Spring 2020 information, please email email@example.com.